 Grab a delicious gelato at Dai Fradei Gelateria or stop in for a cappuccino or glass of wine on the patio at one of Piazza Galuppi’s cafes.

-What to pack for visiting Murano and Burano
+What should I pack for visiting Murano and Burano?

 • Venice Travel Card | If you decide to purchase a Venice Travel Card, be sure to bring it with you for your trip to Murano and Burano!